Roll20/roll20-api-scripts/Maximum Apocalypse/README.md

 - (GM only)

 **Change Log:**
+* 2021-04-05 - Fix initiative logic to ensure values treated as numbers.
+Fix to create character attribute, if it doesn't exist yet, when retrieving them.
 * 2021-02-26 - Fixed EAG commands to show at top left by default & configuration to control if visible to players by default.
 Add commands to hide & delete EAG.
 * 2020-12-14 - First version with features for showing/populating tracker, action phases, showing/updating enemy attraction gauge
 * 2020-12-31 - Standardise command behind `ma` alias, added hunger, roll, re-roll & config commands.
 Added automatic initiative reduction for Full Dodge & Riposte rolls.